 The man bun was initially labeled as a hairstyle for “hipsters”, but today it is a mainstream hairstyle for most men across the world.
 Most assumed the man bun hairstyle as a fad that would disappear into oblivion, but the reality is just the opposite.
 Instead, the style has clung on to power and has become exceedingly popular.

-Creative Man Bun Styles
+Creative Man Bun Styles for Asian Men

 If your hair has a good length, get out of your comfort zone and try on these 15 man bun hairstyles we have compiled below.
 It is an excellent style to consider.